phansch/philhansch.net/content/_index.md

 <div class="h-card">
   <div id="index-top">
-    👋 Hi, I'm <a class="p-name u-url" rel="me" href="https://phansch.net">Philipp Hansch</a>, a full stack developer currently focusing on <a href="https://rust-lang.org">Rust</a> where I'm a <span class="p-role">member of the <a href="https://github.com/rust-lang/rust-clippy">Clippy</a> team</span>.
+    👋 Hi, I'm <a class="p-name u-url" rel="me" href="https://philhansch.net">Philipp Hansch</a>, a full stack developer currently focusing on <a href="https://rust-lang.org">Rust</a> where I have contributed over 200 pull requests to <a href="https://github.com/rust-lang/rust-clippy">Clippy</a> and associated tooling.
 I appreciate clean and well tested code and enjoy playing with new technology.
-    Feel free to take a look at my <a title="My blog" href="http://phansch.net/archive/">writings</a> and <a href="https://github.com/phansch/cv/blob/main/resume-philipp-hansch.pdf">resumé</a> as well.
+    Feel free to take a look at my <a title="My blog" href="http://philhansch.net/archive/">writings</a> and <a href="https://github.com/phansch/cv/blob/main/resume-philipp-hansch.pdf">resumé</a> as well.
   </div>

   <table id="index-link-table">